trivalik/openvision-development-platform/README.md

 ==========================
 ![alt tag](https://raw.github.com/OpenVisionE2/openvision-development-platform/develop/meta-openvision/recipes-openvision/bootlogo/openvision-bootlogo/bootlogo.jpg)

-# Donation

-Do you want to help us grow?
-Do you want us to extend our projects and make things faster?

-You have the chance to participate in Open Vision and make everything better for everyone: https://forum.openvision.tech/app.php/donate

 # Contribution

 Do you want to contribute to Open Vision and you don’t know where to start? https://forum.openvision.tech/viewtopic.php?f=2&t=306 is for you.